GregKeil/Splunk-Suricata-Dashboard/README.md

-# Suricata Alert Dashboard For Splunk
+# Suricata Alert Dashboards For Splunk
-This is a dashboard designed to provide Suricata alert information to analysts in the most readable format
+These dashboards are designed to provide Suricata alert information to analysts in the most readable format

 ## Requirements & Recommendations:
 ### Requirements: